 4.3.3.2 Implement EEMs.
 The entire optimized bundle of EEMs identified shall be implemented.
 Upon completion of the implementation of the optimized bundle of EEMs, a building shall be granted conditional compliance in accordance with Section 9.1.1.2.

-Exception to 4.3.3.2: No individual requirement need be met that would compromise the historical integrity of a building or part of a building designated by a government body for long-term preservation in its existing state, such as historical monuments.NA
+Exception to 4.3.3.2: No individual requirement need be met that would compromise the historical integrity of a building or part of a building designated by a government body for long-term preservation in its existing state, such as historical monuments.
+Documentation of historic significance must be provide to the AHJ by submitting form F in accordance with Normative Annex Z. Certification of a building of historic significance

 4.3.3.3 Verification of Compliance.
 If the building complies with Section 4.2, then within 15 months following the completion of implementation of the optimized bundle of EEMs, building owners with conditional compliance or the qualified person representing the building owner shall submit verification that measured post implementation energy savings meet or exceed 75% of the energy savings projected in the energy audit report to the AHJ.
 Energy savings shall be compared at the whole-building consumption level in common units for electricity, fossil fuels, and other sources.
 If the measured post implementation energy savings of the package of EEMs do not meet or exceed 75% of the energy savings projected in the energy audit, the conditional compliance is suspended until either